Kuznetsov's Fano threefold conjecture via K3 categories and enhanced group actions: Introduction

 \subsection{Acknowledgements}

 We thank Sasha Kuznetsov, Laura Pertusi, and Xiaolei Zhao for helpful discussions about this work.
 We are especially grateful to Bhargav Bhatt for explaining to us the proof of Lemma~\ref{lemma-etale-vanishing-ring} and suggesting Example~\ref{example-etale-vanishing}, and to Sasha Kuznetsov for carefully reading a preliminary version of this paper.
+We also thank the referee for their careful reading.